 While Ballinskelligs is small, it packs a punch pub-wise.
 Below, you’ll find our favourite places to eat and drink.

 1. Cable O’Leary’s Pub and Restaurant

-Named after a 19th century local hero, Cable O’Leary’s Pub and Restaurant is a fine place for a pint and something to eat that’s perfectly located behind Ballinskelligs Beach.
+Named after a 19th-century local hero, Cable O’Leary’s Pub and Restaurant is a fine place for a pint and something to eat, ideally located behind Ballinskelligs Beach.
 In fact, with its sweeping views across the water to the distant mountains beyond, it might be one of the best beer gardens in Kerry (and perhaps the country?).
 Come down for some fresh fish and chips and take it all in.

 2. Sigerson’s Bar – Tig Rosie

 A village pub for over 100 years, the family-run Sigerson’s Bar – Tig Rosie has the community atmosphere that is sometimes lacking when you head off to holiday destinations.
 Located right in the middle of the village, you can’t miss its distinct red exterior and the welcome inside is bound to be a friendly one.
-Enjoy a smooth pint and a bit of conversation with locals, as well as the regular evening music sessions.
+Enjoy a smooth pint, a bit of conversation with locals, and the regular evening music sessions.

 3. The Atlantic Grill

 Being in such a scenic part of the world means that heading outdoors and exploring is what it’s all about.
 The Atlantic Grill is a perfect takeaway for on-the-go eating or enjoying your food with a serious view!
 Located just across from Cable O’Leary’s, their charming bar specialises in fresh fish and handmade burgers.
 Check out the fresh hake and chips or their famous Surfers Burger, a mighty sandwich featuring locally sourced beef.

 Since mentioning the town in a guide to Kerry that we published several years ago, we’ve had hundreds of emails asking various things about Ballinskelligs in Kerry.